fclubb/PC_geomorph_roughness/README.md

 git clone https://github.com/UP-RS-ESP/PC_geomorph_roughness

 ```
-You are now ready to run the
+You are now ready to run the code from the command line.

 # Command line parameters
 The code can be run from the command line with